shaikshaz/metrics/README.md

-Objective:

-This is a bash script which monitors systems metrics for the following:

-CPU Usage: Checks and logs if CPU usage exceeds 90% Memory Usage: Checks and logs if memory usage exceeds 90%.
-Disk Space: Checks and logs if disk space usage exceeds 90%.
-Service Status: Checks and logs if a specific service (e.gSSH) is not running.
-System Logs: Checks and logs if errors are detected in system logs.
+Situation:To developed a bash script to monitor system metrics on Ubuntu and any compatible systems.
+The script focuses on CPU usage, memory usage, disk space, service status, and system logs.

+Task:

+The primary goal is to log and check various system metrics, including CPU, memory, disk space, service status, and system logs.
+Additionally, the script allows for customization by adjusting threshold values.I have also incorporated AWK commands to enhance my knowledge.

+AWK-Awk is mostly used for pattern scanning and processing.
+It searches one or more files to see if they contain lines that matches with the specified patterns and then perform the associated actions.

+Action:

+Script Components:

+Metrics Monitored:

+CPU Usage (>90%)
+Memory Usage (>90%)
+Disk Space Usage (>90%)
+Service Status (e.g., SSH not running)
+System Logs (detect errors)
-I've also implemented Logging Features & Customizations:
+Logging Features & Customizations:

-All messages are output to metrics.txt
+All messages are directed to a metrics.txt file.
-You can customize my script by adjusting the threshold values I wanted to learn how to advance my knowledge with awk command so i made sure to implement it when i was formatting the metrics.txt file and some cool commands i used a lot was:
+Customization is enabled by allowing the users to adjust threshold values.
-AWK
+AWK Command Implementation:

+AWK is utilized for formatting the metrics.txt file.
-What is awk-select data – one or more pieces of individual text Cool command like free -check memory usage; df -h -check disk space;top-check CPU usage;grep-to find out errors
+Commands like free -check for memory usage, df -h -check for disk space, top -check for CPU usage, and grep for finding errors in logs are incorporated.
 Execution/Usage:

+The script needs to be made executable using chmod +x metrics.sh.
-Firstly make the script executable via chmod,metrics.sh To execute metrics.sh or bash metrics.sh
+I have Executed the script using ./metrics.sh or bash metrics.sh.
 Dependencies:

-This script is run on Ubuntu and compatible .
+The script is designed and to run on Ubuntu and other compatible systems.

-This script relies on the following linux tools so you may need to preinstall them: htop or vmstat
+Dependencies include tools such as htop or vmstat, which needed to be preinstalled.
+Result:

+The result is a comprehensive bash script that efficiently monitors and logs critical system metrics, providing users with the flexibility to customize threshold values.
+AWK commands enhance the script's functionality, and clear execution steps and dependencies make it user-friendly.